 But sometimes we can’t (or don’t want to) brave the elements.
 When tossing a ball down the hall just won’t cut it anymore, here are some INDOOR, off-leash exercise options to burn off excess energy, socialize your furry friend, and combat cabin fever.

 Visit an indoor dog park.
 They’re the howl-y grail of winter off-leash fun, and from December through March, Stone Mountain Pet Lodge‘s Blaine and Brooklyn Park locations have indoor dog parks.
 There are occasional closures for events, so call ahead to confirm availability.
 (See video below!)
-There’s also an indoor dog park in St. Cloud that benefits senior rescue pups, and we’ve got TWO NEW INDOOR DOG PARKS coming to Minneapolis: Underdog Park is opening in a matter of weeks, and Unleashed Hounds and Hops is set to welcome woofers in January 2020.
+There’s also an indoor dog park in St. Cloud that benefits senior rescue pups, and we’ve got TWO NEW INDOOR DOG PARKS coming to Minneapolis: Underdog Park is comin’ soon, and Unleashed Hounds & Hops is set to welcome woofers in January 2020.
 It’s about time the *real* it-crowd had its pick of hot spots, are we right?

 Get wet in a swimmable space.
 Have a water lover?
 Let him give dock diving a try (or brush up on his skills) in The Dog Tank‘s 45-foot indoor pool in Mendota Heights.
 If you don’t mind a bit of a drive down south, The Paw Pet Resort in Mankato offers a variety of indoor swim options: private, public, and party (see video below!).
 Unleash those winter beach bods, buddies.